Marie-Antoinette Tonnelat: Professional career

 Tonnelat spent much of her career as an educator.
-After the war, Tonnelat spent some time at the Dublin Institute for Advanced Studies with scientist Erwin Schrödinger in order to focus on furthering the research she had done under de Broglie earlier in her life.
-Once again, she began to examine the concept of unitary formalism that comes from emerging spin-2 particles.
+After the war, Tonnelat spent some time at the Dublin Institute for Advanced Studies with scientist Erwin Schrödinger to focus on furthering the earlier research she had done under de Broglie's supervision.
+She began to examine the concept of unitary formalism that comes from emerging spin-2 particles.
 Her time with Schrödinger inspired her interest in the relativity theory and sparked her correspondence with Albert Einstein as well.
 Her goal was to create one unified theory using the concepts and ideas discovered by Einstein and Schrödinger.

-In 1953, just prior to Einstein's death, Marie-Antoinette Tonnelat was invited to Princeton University to speak about the topic at the International Congress for the History of Science in Jerusalem.
+In 1953, just prior to Einstein's death, Marie-Antoinette Tonnelat was invited to Princeton University.
+She spoke about the topic at the International Congress for the History of Science in Jerusalem.
 She gave many lectures throughout her career about her work related to the theory of relativity.

-In 1956, she became a chair professor of physical theories at the Faculty of Science at the University of Paris.
-In parallel, she taught at the Institute of History of Science and Technology (directed by Gaston Bachelard) for twenty years.
+In 1956, she became a chaired professor of physical theories at the Faculty of Science at the University of Paris.
+In parallel, from 1949, she delivered a lecture series on the history of physical theories at the l'Institut d'Histoire des Sciences at the University of Paris (directed by Gaston Bachelard) for twenty years, having earned a diploma in the subject there.

 In 1965, she published a second book on unified field theories that focused on the development of research in the field.
-There was only one chapter in the work that referred to her own research relating to Einstein and Schrödinger, but the book contained a few references to the doctoral theses that she had advised.
+Only one chapter referred to her own research relating to Einstein and Schrödinger, but the book contained a few references to the doctoral theses that she had been the adviser for.
 Tonnelat's work was mainly concerned with establishing a connection between classic and quantum field theory.
-She debuts an alternative theory of gravitation (linear gravity), which she had studied in 1960.
+She introduced an alternative theory of gravitation (linear gravity), which she had studied in 1960.

-In the 1960s, Tonnelat participated as nominator for the Nobel Prize in Physics, she proposed Louis Néel in 1960 and Alfred Kastler in 1965.
+In the 1960s, Tonnelat was a nominator for the Nobel Prize in Physics.
+She proposed Louis Néel in 1960 and Alfred Kastler in 1965.

 In 1980, Marie-Antoinette Tonnelat's deteriorating health made it difficult for her to continue giving her lectures.
-She died shortly after her last lecture.
+She died on 3 December 1980, shortly after giving her last lecture.

-She left an unpublished work about the history of theories of light and color.
+She left an unpublished work about the history of theories of light and colour.

+Personal life

+In 1941, Marie-Antoinette Baudot married physicist Jacques Tonnelat.
+The couple had three children.